Andy Warhol: 1960s

-A pivotal event was The American Supermarket exhibition at Paul Bianchini's Upper East Side gallery in the fall of 1964.
+A pivotal event in Warhol's career was The American Supermarket exhibition at Paul Bianchini's Upper East Side gallery in late 1964.
 The show was presented as a typical small supermarket environment, except that everything in it—from the produce, canned goods, meat, posters on the wall, etc.—was created by prominent pop artists of the time, among them sculptor Claes Oldenburg, Mary Inman and Bob Watts.
 Warhol designed a $12 paper shopping bag—plain white with a red Campbell's soup can.
-His painting of a can of a Campbell's soup cost $1,500 while each autographed can sold for 3 for $18, $6.50 each.
+His painting of a can of a Campbell's soup cost $1,500 while each autographed can sold for three for $18, $6.50 each.
 The exhibit was one of the first mass events that directly confronted the general public with both pop art and the perennial question of what art is.

-As an advertisement illustrator in the 1950s, Warhol used assistants to increase his productivity.
-Collaboration would remain a defining (and controversial) aspect of his working methods throughout his career; this was particularly true in the 1960s.
-One of the most important collaborators during this period was Gerard Malanga.
-Malanga assisted the artist with the production of silkscreens, films, sculpture, and other works at "The Factory", Warhol's aluminum foil-and-silver-paint-lined studio on 47th Street (later moved to Broadway).
-Other members of Warhol's Factory crowd included Freddie Herko, Ondine, Ronald Tavel, Mary Woronov, Billy Name, and Brigid Berlin (from whom he apparently got the idea to tape-record his phone conversations).
+Warhol used assistants to increase his productivity and these collaborations would remain a defining and controversial aspect of his working methods throughout his career.
+One of Warhol's most important collaborators during this period was Gerard Malanga who assisted him with the production of silkscreens and films at The Factory, Warhol's studio that was covered in aluminium foil and painted silver by Billy Name.

+In November 1964, Warhol's first Flowers series exhibited at the Leo Castelli Gallery in New York.
+In May 1965, his second Flowers series, which had more sizes and color variation that the previous, was shown at Galerie Ileana Sonnabend in Paris.
+During this trip Warhol announced that he was retiring from painting to focus on film.

-During the 1960s, Warhol also groomed a retinue of bohemian and counterculture eccentrics upon whom he bestowed the designation "superstars", including Nico, Joe Dallesandro, Edie Sedgwick, Viva, Ultra Violet, Holly Woodlawn, Jackie Curtis, and Candy Darling.
-These people all participated in the Factory films, and some—like Berlin—remained friends with Warhol until his death.
-Important figures in the New York underground art/cinema world, such as writer John Giorno and film-maker Jack Smith, also appear in Warhol films (many premiering at the New Andy Warhol Garrick Theatre and 55th Street Playhouse) of the 1960s, revealing Warhol's connections to a diverse range of artistic scenes during this time.
-Less well known was his support and collaboration with several teenagers during this era, who would achieve prominence later in life including writer David Dalton, photographer Stephen Shore and artist Bibbe Hansen (mother of pop musician Beck).
+From the mid-1960s to the early 1970s, Warhol surrounded himself with a retinue of bohemian and counterculture eccentrics upon whom he bestowed the designation "superstars", including Baby Jane Holzer, Brigid Berlin, Ondine, Edie Sedgwick, Ingrid Superstar, Nico, International Velvet, Mary Woronov, Viva, Ultra Violet, Joe Dallesandro, Candy Darling, Holly Woodlawn, Jackie Curtis and Jane Forth.
+These people participated in the Factory films, and some—like Berlin—remained friends with Warhol until his death.
+Important figures in the New York underground art/cinema world, such as writer John Giorno and filmmaker Jack Smith, also appear in Warhol films of the 1960s, revealing Warhol's connections to a diverse range of artistic scenes during this time.
+Less well known was his support and collaboration with several teenagers during this era, who would achieve prominence later in life, including writer David Dalton, photographer Stephen Shore, and artist Bibbe Hansen (mother of pop musician Beck).